Brain Injury (BI)

 Eligibility

-1. Be from the age of 0 up to and including 64 years of age
+1. Be from the age of 0 up to and including 64 years.

-7. Participants between the ages of 4 through 64 years must meet the level of care criteria based on the state-approved Medicaid Functional Eligibility Instrument (MFEI) completed by the ADRC.
+7. Participants between the ages of 4 and 64 years must meet the level of care criteria based on the state-approved Medicaid Functional Eligibility Instrument (MFEI) completed by the ADRC.

 Enrollment

-To apply for the BI waiver, contact your local Aging and Disability Resource Center.
-The ADRC will conduct a BI Medicaid Functional Eligibility instrument assessment to determine functional eligibility for the BI waiver.
+To request a BI Waiver or learn more about long-term services and support options in Kansas, contact your local Aging and Disability Resource Center at 1-855-200-2372.
+The ADRC will provide you with Options Counseling and refer you to the Assessing Entity to conduct a BI Medicaid Functional Eligibility Instrument Assessment to determine functional eligibility for the BI waiver.
 If functionally eligible, KanCare Clearinghouse will determine if the participant meets the disability and financial eligibility guidelines.

 HCBS BI Attestation Form

-The KDADS ADCSP HCBS BI Attestation Form may be completed by a qualified medical professional and submitted to the ADRC in place of medical records containing your brain injury diagnostic information.
+The KDADS ADCSP HCBS BI Attestation Form may be completed by a qualified medical professional and submitted to the Assessing Entity in place of medical records containing your brain injury diagnostic information.

 Frequently Asked Questions